Frequently Asked Questions

 When do the festivals in Bhutan take place?

 Festivals in Bhutan have reputations for being raucous, joyous affairs.
 The most popular for tourists are those held in Thimphu & Paro and those seeking a more intimate Bhutan experience should consider avoiding these major festivals as they mark the busiest time of the year for the tourism industry.
 Festivals in Bhutan.

 What is the average road travel speed in Bhutan?

-Most of your travel through Bhutan will be by the one road that traverses the centre of the Kingdom.
-The road has been upgraded over the last 5 years and, as at May 20, is finally in good shape between western & central Bhutan with just some further upgrading going in in the eastern part of the country.
+Most of your travel through Bhutan will be along the one main road that traverses the centre of the Kingdom and you’ll usually travel at speeds between 35-60 kph.
+The road has been upgraded over the last 5 years and, as at JAN 21, is in good shape between western & central Bhutan with just some further upgrading going in the more remote far eastern part of the country.
 Most journey times by road have been reduced and the road has less bends than before.
 All good news for tourist visitors!
 Bhutan road travel times:

 Why is it so expensive to visit Bhutan?

-Sure Bhutan is more expensive than 3 star India or Nepal however lets put this into perspective!
+Sure, Bhutan is more expensive than 3 star India or Nepal however let’s put this into perspective!
 Because the Bhutanese Government has imposed an ‘all inclusive’ nightly tariff structure, for all tourist visitors, Bhutan tours can ‘appear’ to be expensive.
 In our 17 years experience with Bhutan we regularly receive comments from returning visitors on how great the ‘value for money’ genuinely is.
 Considering every visitor has access to a private guide, driver, private vehicle and a land package including all meals, accommodation, sightseeing, entry fees, transfers, taxes, Govt Royalties & visa fees it is indeed excellent value for money.
-And….Bhutan is such a privilege to visit!
+And….Bhutan is so safe and such a privilege to visit!
 Please contact us for a quote.

 Is there internet available?